zruncho3d/tri-zero/README.md

 ### Status

 2021-11-15 Update:
-* T0-Alpha-2-Green can **reliably** and automatically level itself, using new flexure joints!
-The flexure joints beat the KGLM03 joints in smoothness, as they converge *very* quicky when doing automatic leveling.
+* T0-Alpha-2-Green can **reliably** and automatically level itself.
+Config coming soon.
+* The new flexure joints beat the KGLM03 joints in smoothness, as they converge *very* quicky when doing automatic leveling, plus drop a few bucks from the cost total.
+* Z has been increased to right about 120mm, and nearly all main Z motion parts had to change to enable this.
+* Front idlers were narrowed a bit to avoid a tiny bit of interference in the very front of the printer.
 * CAD and STLs for alpha-2 are now available.
+* What's coming next?
-Nearly all main Z motion parts have changed.
-Lessons from alpha-2 will lead to a much simpler alpha-3, likely with even taller Z (beyond 120mm).
+  * Lessons from alpha-2 will lead to a much simpler alpha-3, likely with even taller Z (beyond 120mm).
   * Different detachable probe options are under testing, including SideSwipe and a stretched Klicky-style probe.

 2021-11-07 Update:
 * T0-Alpha-1-Green can automatically level itself, as of today!
 Images and video proof are availabe on Discord.
 Real life nearly matches the CAD.